The Color Purple

 The Color Purple Theme of Marriage

-In this novel, hardly anybody fares well in marriage, even if they love each other.
+In The Color Purple, most of the marriages we see are pretty miserable.
 Married people rarely love each other and, even when they do, they use violence to try to control their spouse’s behavior.
-Romantic relationships also aren’t limited to marriage; this book is full of characters fluidly trading spouses and lovers.
-The one stable marriage exists between the protagonist’s sister and a Reverend, but this relationship isn’t necessarily better or happier than the protagonist’s relationship with her same-sex lover.
+Romantic relationships also aren’t limited to marriage.
+This book is full of characters fluidly trading spouses and lovers.
+The one stable marriage we see exists between Nettie and the Reverend, but their relationship isn’t necessarily better or happier than Celie's relationship with Shug.
+We don't know about you, but we think Walker might have some things to say about marriage.
+This gets us thinking—is marriage really all it's cracked up to be?

 Questions About Marriage